-Our vision was to sustain and grow an annual concert series, where an important feature would be to hold associated learning and participation activity to help build and broaden audiences whilst sharing skills and helping to develop the cultural infrastructure.
-We felt that the orchestral presence in Darlington should be based on an exciting mixture of British orchestras, each holding events for young children and families and also working with local young instrumentalists, composers and music leaders, as well as performing public concerts at the Hippodrome.
-In helping to curate and shape the Darlington series, Orchestras Live would ensure there is artistic synergy between the programming of different orchestras.
+As part of our growing presence in the North East, our vision in Darlington is to sustain and grow an annual concert series, where learning and participation activity is embedded to help build and broaden audiences whilst sharing skills and helping to develop the cultural infrastructure.
+We have been designing the orchestral presence in Darlington around an exciting mixture of British orchestras, each holding events for young children and families and engaging with local young instrumentalists, composers and music leaders, as well as performing public concerts at the Hippodrome.
+Our curatorial role ensures there is artistic synergy between the programming of different orchestras.